Mihara/nimlike/README.md

 ;; You can uncomment this to disable like functionality while leaving in the ;; comments.
 ;disable_likes = true

+;; By default, there is no limit to how many comments a given IP address may ;; leave per post.
+You can set it by uncommenting this value.
+;comment_limit = 5

 [forbid]
 ;; A list, one per line, of URL regexps, leading slash excluded, on which comments